smartmeio/arancino-daemon/docs/CONFIGURATION.md

 ### Log Configuration
-Arancino Module uses python logging system and writes logs to three files in `/var/log/arancino/`.
+Arancino Daemon uses python logging system and writes logs to three files in `/var/log/arancino/`.
 To manage logs go to `[log]` section of the configuration file.

 #### Log Files
 You can change the logs file name changing the following properties